 The dough in this recipe is the same dough I used in the chocolate tart and in the lemon raspberry tart, and I always use it when I'm making sweet tarts, I think that if you have a recipe that works for you, you need to stick to it!

-To complete the dairy meal you can also serve mushroom quiche or breadsticks and I have alcoholic drinks recipes if you want to impress your family adults and guests.
+To complete the dairy meal you can also serve mushroom quiche or breadsticks and I have alcoholic drink recipes if you want to impress your family adults and guests.

 Festive Cheese Tart